leematos/mixxxml/README.md

     <SetVariable name="something">value</SetVariable>

-To access that variable in the future, you can now use:
+To access that variable in the future, you can now use the brace syntax:

     {{something}}